magenta/magenta-demos/nsynth/README.md

 ### 3. Run generate.py

-With all of the settings adjusted to reflect the input audio and the files named correctly in `audio_input`, generate.py can be run.
+With all of the settings adjusted to reflect the input audio and the files named correctly in 'audio_input', generate.py can be run.

 This should generate embeddings, interpolate them, and then generate the audio for the entire grid.
-The generated grid folder will be placed in `output_grids` and can then be opened in the NSynth MaxForLive device by selecting the folder in the 'Load Sounds' browser.
+The generated grid folder will be placed in 'output_grids' and can then be opened in the NSynth MaxForLive device by selecting the folder in the 'Load Sounds' browser.